Carole Ann Haswell: Research and career

 In 1994, Haswell moved to Columbia University, where she worked on black hole X-ray transients and cataclysmic variable stars.
 She was made a lecturer at the Barnard College where one of her students was Lauryn Hill.
 Haswell moved back to the United Kingdom in 1996 and was made a lecturer at the University of Sussex.

 Since 1999, she has been at the Open University, at first still working on black holes and accreting binary stars and switching to exoplanet research in 2003.
 Early work on exoplanets was not well funded, and Haswell has spoken about using second hand Canon camera lenses to make suitable telescopes.

 First working on accreting binary stars, and then exoplanets.
 In particular, Haswell studies short period exoplanets.
 Since 2012 she has led the Dispersed Matter Planet Project, which involves the analysis of light from nearby stars to identify which host mass-losing planets.

 In 2018 Haswell was part of the team that was first to identify a planet around Barnard's Star, the closest single (non-binary) star to Earth, a red dwarf star that is six light years away from Earth.
 Using the radial velocity method, the team discovered Barnard's Star b.
-The solar system around Barnard's Star touches on the edge of the Oort cloud.
+The planetary system around Barnard's Star touches on the edge of the Oort cloud.
 Barnard's Star b has a mass three times that of Earth and orbits Barnard's Star in 233 days.
 Haswell has predicted that the planet may have a similar surface temperature to Europa.

 In 2019 Haswell used the High Accuracy Radial Velocity Planet Searcher (HARPS) to discover six extraordinarily hot exoplanets (with surface temperatures between 1100 and 1800 °C).
 At temperatures this high the atmosphere and surface levels of the planet can be lost, and the materials disperse into a thin sheet of gas.
 The gas filters the light from nearby stars, which allowed Haswell and colleagues to study the chemical composition of the atmosphere of the gas sheet.
 The planets have masses equivalent to 2.6 times the mass of the Earth with almost half the mass of Jupiter.
 Haswell has proposed that these planets could be used to understand the geology of the rocky planets in Earth's solar system.

 She is part of the team for CHaracterising ExOPlanets Satellite (CHEOPS), which will examine known exoplanets to improve our understanding of their sizes.
 CHEOPS, which features a 35 cm telescope, launched in December 2019.